kaixuanDeng95/iCREPCP/DeepLIFT code/readme.md

-The sequence number in selected_index.txt is the number of the 5 promoters we selected to be displayed by the DeepLIFT method, which corresponds to the number of the promoters in the test set CNN_test_leaf.tsv and CNN_test_proto.tsv
+<p>The sequence number in selected_index.txt is the number of the 5 promoters we selected to be displayed by the DeepLIFT method, which corresponds to the number of the promoters in the test set CNN_test_leaf.tsv and CNN_test_proto.tsv.<p>

 Running steps:
 1. Run create_fasta.py to generate the selected_fasta.fa file